You are a deer hunter and you’re mentoring a new, young hunter in the field. The young deer hunter has just successfully shot their first deer.

 Congratulations!
 Knuckle bumps and high fives!

-Now, the opportunity is there for you to photographically capture the moment with the young hunter and their deer for all your friends and family to see and to upload a pic to the Nebraska Game and Parks Commission’s website for the new Take ‘Em Hunting challenge and to KBRX’s popular Deer Photos Page.
+Now, the opportunity is there for you to photographically capture the moment with the young hunter and their deer for all your friends and family members to see and to upload a pic to the Nebraska Game and Parks Commission’s website for the Take ‘Em Hunting challenge and to KBRX’s popular Deer Photos Page.

 With a little prep work and attention to detail, you can ensure this historic occasion is respected, highlighted and preserved with a quality deer harvest photo.